Identifies common practices used in selling in this market, including sales material that needs to be in the local language.

 The Private Sector Commission (PSC) of Guyana was established in 1992 by five private sector associations to bring together most of the business organizations under a single national body.
 PSC aims to be the leading advocate and liaison between the private sector and the GoG on issues related to economic growth and development.
 Representation ranges widely, with members coming from all sectors including energy, construction, transportation, agriculture, and others.

 The Guyana Manufacturing and Services Association (GMSA) is one of the leading business organizations in Guyana, maintaining an effective relationship with other business support organizations, government agencies, and financing agencies.
-First founded in 1967 as the Guyana Manufacturers’ Association (GMA), GMSA added representation for the services sub-sector to its mandate in 2005.
+Originally founded in 1967 as the Guyana Manufacturers’ Association (GMA), GMSA added representation for the services sub-sector to its mandate in 2005.
 GMSA members are in a variety of industries, but predominantly concentrated in business ventures around agriculture and agro-processing; construction and engineering; fast food and other services; chemical and pharmaceutical services; and forestry, minerals, and related extractive industries.

 The Guyana Oil and Gas and Energy Chamber (GOGEC), established in 2016, is one of the newer business organizations in Guyana.
 The association seeks to support and engage local businesses in Guyana’s burgeoning petroleum sector.
 More information may be found on GOGEC’s website.
 Additionally, most regions in Guyana have a chamber of commerce, or equivalent business association, though information on their services may be limited.